spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/working-with-media-collections/avanced-usage.md

 title: Advanced usage
 ---

 A collection can be more than [just a name to group files](TODO: add to basic usage).
-By defing a media collection in your model you can add certain behaviour to a collection as well.
+By defining a media collection in your model you can add certain behaviour collections.

-To define media collection to [your prepared model](TODO: add link) you must add a function `registerMediaCollections`.
-Inside that function you can use `addMediaCollection` to define a media collection.
+To get started with media collections add a function called `registerMediaCollections` to [your prepared model](TODO: add link).
+Inside that function you can use `addMediaCollection` to start  a media collection.

 ```php
 // in your model